slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 two windows will appear.
 Move them so they are not on top of each other and you can see both.
 They should look like a big black blob.
 This identifies the "nightime" period over time.
 The top of the blob shows all the sunrises and the bottom of blob shows all the sunsets.
 You can note for instance that the days get longer (and thus the nights shorter) at the end of the time series, because the blob gets thinner.
 You may even note changes in the light image that relate to changes in activity patterns or breeding behavior.

 _Step 1._ Click on the window entitled “Select subset”.
 With the left mouse button choose where you want the start of the dataset to be, and right mouse button to choose the end.
 You will notice that the red bar at the top moves and that the second window zooms into that time period.
 Select when you want your time series to start and end.
 This allows you to ignore for instance periods of nesting.
-Once you are happy with the start and end of the timeseries press “a” on the keyboard to accept and move to next step.
+Once you are happy with the start and end of the time series press “a” on the keyboard to accept and move to next step.

 <img src="images/step1.png" style="display: block; margin: auto;" />